mancst-dev/bd_inventario/README.md

 Set up the database using your preferred database engine.

-Replace the connection credentials located in the following project path in the bd_conexion.php file:
+Fill in the connection credentials located in the following project path in the bd_conexion.php file:

 ```
 bd_inventario\modules\auth\services\